rlapoele/fm-quiz-app/README.md

 I've implemented this using [#vite](https://vitejs.dev/), [#solidjs](https://www.solidjs.com/) and [#tailwindcss](https://tailwindcss.com/).

-I was already quite familiar with vite and tailwindcss but not so much with solidjs; this has therefore been a really nice opportunity for me to learn more about some of solid's features.
+I was already familiar with vite and tailwindcss but not so much with solidjs; this has therefore been a really nice opportunity for me to learn more about some of solid's features.

 I really liked using solidjs and I found it much simpler (and better I think) to use than react or even vue.